Archaeological finds shed light on the history of winemaking in Champagne

 Véronique Zech-Matterne, CC BY-SA

-Inthe 17th century, its presumed inventor, the cellarer monk Dom Pérignon, is said to have told his fellow monks after his first tasting: "Come quickly, I am tasting the stars."
-These famous bubbles are produced by the "prise de mousse," or secondary fermentation, which is the controlled transformation of a still wine into a sparkling wine.
+Inthe 17th century, its alleged inventor, the cellarer monk Dom Pérignon, is said to have told his fellow monks after his first tasting: “Come quickly, I am tasting the stars.”
+These famous bubbles are created through the “second fermentation,” that is, the controlled transformation of a still wine into a sparkling wine.

 The modern history of champagne is well documented.
-But what did people drink in Champagne before its invention?
-In a study published in Scientific Reports, a team of researchers, including myself, draws on an exceptional series of archaeological finds to shed light on fifteen centuries of viticulture in the Champagne region before the advent of champagne.
+But what did people drink in Champagne before it was invented?
+In a study published in *Scientific Reports*, a team of researchers—of which I am a member—draws on an exceptional collection of archaeological grape seeds to shed light on fifteen centuries of viticulture in the Champagne region, prior to the emergence of what we now call champagne.

 15 centuries of glitches

-In this context, our team, which studies the biological and cultural histories of domesticated species, had access to a series of 572 grape seeds dating fromthe 1st tothe 15th century AD.
-Submerged since then, they were unearthed by fellow archaeologists during preventive archaeological research prior to development work in Reims and Troyes.
+In this context, our team, which studies the biological and cultural histories of domesticated species, gained access to a collection of 572 grape seeds dating fromthe 1st tothe 15th century CE.
+Buried since that time, they were unearthed by fellow archaeologists during preventive archaeological surveys conducted prior to development projects in Reims and Troyes.

 Tracing the history of the vineyards

-To understand what we can learn from this, let us remember that the vine is a domesticated species.
-In other words, humans largely control its reproduction, removing it from purely "natural" selection in order to improve it, more or less consciously, according to their own selection criteria.
+To understand what we can learn from this, let’s remember that the grapevine is a domesticated species.
+In other words, humans largely control its reproduction, removing it from purely “natural” selection in order to improve it—more or less consciously—according to their own selection criteria.

-From wolves to Yorkshire terriers, the diversity of forms resulting from domestication and subsequent selection is striking.
-The form of organisms is a central issue in many disciplines, particularly botany and archaeology.
+From wolves to Yorkshire terriers, the diversity of forms resulting from domestication and subsequent selective breeding is striking.
+The form of organisms is a central focus of many disciplines, particularly in botany and archaeology.

-At the intersection of these two fields, archaeobotany studies plant remains to better understand the history of plants consumed by societies in the past.
-Shape is often the only usable data, although ancient DNA can sometimes be exploited.
+At the intersection of these two fields, archaeobotany studies plant remains to better understand the history of the plants consumed by past societies.
+Morphology is often the only usable data, although ancient DNA can sometimes be analyzed.

-Mathematically, shape is what remains "invariant to translation, rotation, and isotropic deformation."
-In other words, "all squares have the same shape, but not all triangles."
+Mathematically, a shape is defined as that which remains "invariant under translation, rotation, and isotropic deformation."
+In other words, "all squares have the same shape, but not all triangles do."

-Let's take a look at the shape of the seeds in today's vines.
-Those of the wild vine, now endangered, are rounded with a slightly pronounced "beak."
-Those of domestic vines, on the other hand, cultivated for the table or for wine, are elongated in shape, with a rather pronounced beak.
-And within domestic vines, the shape of the seeds of different varieties also differs.
+Let’s take a closer look at the shape of grape seeds in modern vines.
+Those of wild vines—which are now endangered—have a rounded shape with a barely noticeable “beak.”
+Those of cultivated vines, on the other hand—grown for the table or for wine—are elongated, with a rather pronounced beak.
+And even within cultivated vines, the shape of the seeds varies by variety.

-Clusters of Pinot Noir and Chardonnay grapes before seed extraction.
-Material sampled at the Vassal Vine Biological Resource Center, Montpellier.
+Bunches of Pinot Noir and Chardonnay grapes prior to seed removal.
+Material sampled at the Vassal Vine Biological Resource Center in Montpellier.

 Sarah Ivorra

-This variability, which is also present in archaeological seeds, can be used to explore the history of viticulture.
-In the archaeobotanical record, there are differences between elongated seeds and rounder seeds.
+This variability, which is also evident in archaeological grape seeds, can be used to shed light on the history of viticulture.
+In the field of archaeobotany, differences can be observed between elongated seeds and rounder ones.

-To measure roundness, elongation, and, in short, the morphological characteristics of the seeds, we adopt an approach that is both mathematical and statistical.
+To measure the roundness, elongation, and, in short, the morphological characteristics of the seeds, we use an approach that combines mathematical and statistical methods.

-From seeds—modern or archaeological—we determine whether the vine that produced them was a wild vine or a domestic variety and, in the latter case, its historical and geographical origins.
+Using seeds—whether modern or archaeological—we determine whether the vine that produced them was a wild vine or a domesticated variety and, in the latter case, its historical and geographical origins.

 A digital signature for every glitch

-In practical terms, how do we go about doing this?
+In practical terms, how do we go about it?

-Each archaeological artifact, previously dated, is photographed individually, from the front and in profile.
-The coordinates of their silhouettes are extracted and these geometries are converted into quantitative variables using appropriate mathematical transformations.
+Each archaeological artifact, which has been dated beforehand, is photographed individually from the front and in profile.
+The coordinates of their outlines are extracted, and these geometric shapes are converted into quantitative variables using appropriate mathematical transformations.

-These shape variables have the advantage of capturing all morphological information, without any preconceptions about what we are looking for—not just height or weight.
-This is a major advantage because the differences are so subtle that we do not know in advance which direction to look.
+These shape variables have the advantage of capturing the full range of morphological information, without any preconceived notions about what we are looking for—not just height or weight.
+This is a major advantage because the differences are so subtle that we cannot know in advance which direction to look in.

 The “actualist” approach and its limitations

-Now that the archaeological seeds have been converted into digital morphological signatures, they are compared with those of modern seed collections, consisting of domestic and wild varieties taken from their habitat.
+Now that the archaeological seeds have been converted into digital morphological signatures, they are compared with those from collections of modern seeds, consisting of domestic and wild varieties collected from their natural habitats.

-Within each archaeological assemblage (a collection from the same period and site), we compare the populations of forms observed with those in our modern collections.
-From this, we derive the proportions of wild vines to domestic vines, as well as the geographical affinities (more southern or northern) of each seed for each site, and over time.
+Within each archaeological assemblage (a collection of artifacts from the same period and site), we compare the populations of observed forms with those in our modern collections: this allows us to determine the proportions of wild grapevine to cultivated grapevine, as well as the geographical affinities (whether more southern or northern) of each seed for each site, and over time.

-Firstly, centuries of change may have altered the original shape of the seed.
-Secondly, morphological similarity does not guarantee biological identity: an archaeological seed similar to that of a modern Pinot Noir does not guarantee that they are related.
-Furthermore, the absence of archaeological data at a site during a given period does not necessarily mean that viticulture was not practiced there.
-Finally, even when archaeological material is found, it is always in limited quantities and we have to make do with what we have.
-For example, our series of 15 centuries includes 7 centuries with no data at all.
+First, the passage of centuries may have altered the seed’s original form.
+Second, morphological similarity does not guarantee biological identity: an archaeological seed resembling that of a modern Pinot Noir does not necessarily prove they are related.
+Furthermore, the absence of archaeological data at a site during a given period does not necessarily mean that viticulture did not exist there.
+Finally, even when archaeological material is found, it is always in limited quantities, and we must make do with what we have.
+For example, our 15-century series includes 7 centuries with no data at all.

-Nevertheless, the description of form provides powerful insight into the history of domesticated plants.
+Nevertheless, the description of the plant’s form provides valuable insight into the history of domesticated plants.

-Let us now apply this approach to our archaeological finds in Champagne.
-Based on the series we have available, we have been able to shed light on two major historical phases.
+Let’s now apply this approach to our archaeological finds from Champagne.
+Based on the series of finds we have, we’ve been able to shed light on two major historical phases.

-A large part of the seeds date back to the Gallo-Roman period, i.e., the first three centuries of our era.
+A significant portion of the records dates back to the Gallo-Roman period, that is, the first three centuries of our era.
 This is followed by a gap of seven centuries.
-Then again, a period of five centuries from the year 1000 to the end of the Middle Ages.
+Then comes another period spanning five centuries, from the year 1000 to the end of the Middle Ages.

-The Gallo-Roman period saw the emergence of wild and domestic grape varieties.
-The use of wild vines is historically documented in southern Gaul during this period.
-The domestic varieties used in the Champagne region at the time were of southern origin, so it is possible that they were the same as those developed and used much further south during this period.
+The Gallo-Roman period featured both wild and cultivated grape varieties.
+Indeed, the use of wild grapevines is historically attested during this period in southern Gaul.
+Since the cultivated varieties used in the Champagne region at that time were of southern origin, it is possible that they were the same as those developed and used much further south during that era.

-Studies using ancient DNA also reveal the simultaneous presence of the same genetic individuals in southern and northern Gaul.
-The climate at the time, which was relatively mild, undoubtedly encouraged these migratory movements.
+Studies using ancient DNA also reveal that the same genetic groups were present simultaneously in both the southern and northern parts of Gaul.
+The relatively mild climate of the time likely facilitated these population movements.

-During this period, morphological diversity also increased, suggesting that cultivated variety diversity progressed at the same time and implying the deployment of viticultural experiments.
+During this period, morphological diversity also increased, suggesting that cultivated varietal diversity was growing at the same time and indicating the emergence of viticultural experiments.

-In the Middle Ages, the persistence of wild vines, echoing the climate and societies of the past
+In the Middle Ages, the persistence of wild vines, a reflection of the climate and societies of the past

-Let's move on to the second historical period in question, which begins at the turn of the millennium.
-Although grape varieties have been available for at least a thousand years, wild-type seeds are still present, sometimes even predominating in some of these blends.
+Let’s move on to the second historical period in question, which begins around the turn of the year 1000.
+Although grape varieties have been available for at least a millennium, wild-type seeds are still found in some of these blends—and in some cases even make up the majority.

-To explain this, we hypothesize that wild populations were used during this period, which corresponds to the "medieval agricultural revolution," marked by intense economic and societal changes.
+To explain this, we hypothesize that wild populations were utilized during this period, which corresponds to the “medieval agricultural revolution,” a time marked by profound economic and societal changes.

-Three barrels discovered in Reims on the Henrot Boulevard construction site, dating from the second half of the 1st century AD and restored thanks to sponsorship from the Taittinger champagne house.
+Three barrels discovered in Reims at the construction site on Boulevard Henrot, dating from the second half of the 1st century A.D. and restored thanks to sponsorship from the Taittinger champagne house.

 Philippe Rollet

-This period was followed by the "Little Ice Age," with the first archaeological appearances of types adapted to the cold and characteristic of the Burgundy and Champagne regions, a little over two centuries before the invention of champagne.
+This period was followed by the "Little Ice Age," marked by the first archaeological evidence of cold-adapted varieties characteristic of the Burgundy and Champagne regions, a little over two centuries before the invention of champagne.

-These findings shed new light on the history of winegrowing in Champagne and highlight a previously unsuspected varietal dynamic and its close links with historical events and past climate change.The Conversation
+These findings shed new light on the history of winemaking in Champagne and reveal a previously unsuspected evolution of grape varieties and its close ties to historical events and past climate changes.The Conversation

 Vincent Bonhomme, Researcher in evolutionary biology, University of Montpellier